Gouravsharm1/vichill/README.txt

            chat.js -> contains the code related to chat feature. feature.js -> contains the code and functions for differtent features change_appearance.js -> contains function an code that is mostly used for changing style and interface of application

+flowchart.drawio -> contains the flowchart of working of application.
+It was made using draw.io .

+Working of application :

+working is easy .
+first you create a room where you can chat or start a video meeting. then you invite other people to your room. here we use socket.io to createw web sockets to connect everyone in room. then someone starts video meeting. peerjs is used to create unique user id for users. when someone joins the meeting he tells the socket and then socken tells everyone that new user has connected. then everybody calls new user with their video stream. new user adds their stream and answer the call with own stream. when a user disconnects, then his call is closed by every user and his video stream is removed. when someone leaves the video meeting, he comes back to chat room.